Giving Tuesday donations help some Wichita nonprofits thrive

 As a small organization in its first year, Empower is happy to see the community they support is already returning the favor.

-The Orpheum Theater will turn 100 next year and has secured a donor to match incoming donations up to 50 thousand dollars.
+The Orpheum Theater will turn 100 next year and has secured a donor to match incoming donations up to $50,000.

 “Essentially, you could say that yes, yes, let’s do this another 100 years,” continued Olden.